lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Fortitude

 Make an attack with a shield or similar item as if it was a weapon that deals r8 blunt damage and +6 crit damage.
 If successful, the target is knocked back 1m.
 If they can't be knocked back because there is not enough room, then gain advantage to your damage roll.

-## Stunning Strike

-**Specializations:** Finesse, Martial, Unarmed

-**Stamina Cost:** 2
-**Action Speed:** Standard

-**Duration:** 1 Turn
-**Resist:** Fortitude

-Make a melee attack.
-If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a –1 penalty to hit and damage.
-This attack always deals blunt damage.
-If successful, the target becomes stunned.

 ## Taunt